DinisCruz/keynote-bsideslisbon/manuscript/Privacy.md

 ### Defend privacy

+Edward Snowden said, "Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say."

 The right to privacy is a human right, and it is essential for human dignity.

 Everyone should be innocent until proven guilty.